 HILBERT, Ernest (Daniel Nester, editor).
 The Incredible Sestina Anthology.
 Austin, TX: Write Bloody Publishing, 2013.
 Octavo, paper wrappers. $25.
 ISBN-10: 1938912365.

 “More than 800 years after its invention in medieval France, the sestina survives and thrives in English.
 A fixed 39-line poetic form with of six stanzas of six lines each, followed by a three- line stanza known as an envoi, tornada, or tercet, the sestina is the one form of poetry that poets from all camps agree can exist in a free verse world.
 Formalists and avant-gardists both love sestinas for their ornate, maddeningly complicated rules of word repetition.
 For The Incredible Sestinas Anthology, editor Daniel Nester has gathered more than 100 writers—from John Ashbery to David Lehman to Ernest Hilbert and Patricia Smith—to show the sestina in its many incarnations: prose and comic sestinas, collaborative and double sestinas, from masters of the form to brilliant one-off attempts, all to show its evolution and the possibilities of this dynamic form.”
 “By collecting an exemplary, representative, and diverse arra of sestinas, The Incredible Sestina Anthology does just what an anthology should: it creates both an accurate snapshot of the form throughout the twentieth and twenty-first centuries and a sense of the form’s future: the dream of a common poetry” (American Book Review).
-This comprehensive collection of classic and new sestinas includes Ernest Hilbert’s infamous “Hel[l]ical Double Sestina: [Metal Number One],” which first appeared in a different form on McSweeney’s Internet Tendencies.
+This comprehensive collection of classic and new sestinas includes Ernest Hilbert’s infamous “Hel[l]ical Double Sestina: [Death Metal Number One],” which first appeared in a different form on McSweeney’s Internet Tendencies.
 The volume also includes a short interview with Hilbert about the poem.

 * * *